learning-zone/javascript-basics/README.md

 ## Q. ***What are the properties of Intl object?***

 The `Intl` object is the namespace for the ECMAScript Internationalization API that provides language number formatting, string comparison, and date/time formatting.
-The `Intl` object is available in the global scope and provides access to several constructors and common functionality to the internationalization constructors and other language sensitive functions.

 Below are the list of properties available on Intl object,